Ideal Poisson-Voronoi tessellations on hyperbolic spaces: Ideal Poisson--Voronoi tessellations on hyperbolic spaces

 \section{Ideal Poisson--Voronoi tessellations on hyperbolic spaces}

 As mentioned in the introduction, the limit in low intensity of Poisson--Voronoi tessellations in $ \mathbb{R}^{d}$ is trivial.
-This comes from the fact that, although the Gromov boundary of $ \mathbb{R}^{d}$ is non-trivial (it is homeomorphic to $ \mathbb{S}_{d-1}$), the polynomial growth of $ \mathbb{R}^{d}$ imposes that the difference of distances to $\origin$ (called the delays below) of the first two {closest} points in a PPP with intensity $\lambda$ tends to $\infty$ in probability as $\lambda \to 0$.
-Indeed, it is easy to convince oneself that one requires ``exponential growth" to get tight delays as $\lambda \to 0$.
-The most natural choice of such space is obviously the $d$-dimensional hyperbolic space $ \mathbb{H}_{d}$.
+This comes from the fact that, although the Gromov boundary of $ \mathbb{R}^{d}$ is nontrivial (it is homeomorphic to $ \mathbb{S}_{d-1}$), the polynomial growth of $ \mathbb{R}^{d}$ imposes that the difference of distances to $\origin$ (the delays) of the first two closest points in a PPP with intensity $\lambda$ tends to $\infty$ in probability as $\lambda \to 0$.
+Indeed, it is easy to convince oneself that superpolynomial growth is required to get tight delays as $\lambda \to 0$.
+A natural choice of such a space is the $d$-dimensional hyperbolic space, $ \mathbb{H}_{d}$.